NP95/cc/README.md

 simulation.
 Issues relating to functional correctness or performance can be analysed and debugged ahead of the final RTL implementation.
-In the presence of completed RTL, complex scenarios can be debugged in the context of a lightweight and fast simulation environment, which is more efficient than when attempted using a large and unweldy waveform dump.
+In the presence of completed RTL, complex scenarios can be debugged in the context of a lightweight and fast simulation environment, which provides far greater visibility into the architectural behavior of the protocol than a very low-level RTL waveform dump.

 A detailed (work in progress) architectural specification of the performance model can be found at: [Architectural Spec](./doc/ARCH.md)